nubificus/bunny/README.md

 2. Copy the file `kernel` from the local build context to the OCI image we used in the previous step at `/boot/kernel`.
 3. Set up [`urunc`'s annotations](https://urunc.io/image-building/#annotations)
-   using all the information in the file (e.g. framework, version, cmdline, binary, initrd).
+   using all the information in the file (e.g. framework, version, cmd, binary, initrd).
 4. Produce the final OCI image.